 The GWT Toolkit is a moderately complex set of tools, but anyone can start to use it in a jiffy, thanks to a surprisingly easy-to-use integration with Eclipse.

-Creating a simple application with GWT is relatively easy for anyone with a background in Java development.
+Creating a simple application with GWT is relatively easy for anyone with a background in Java development projects.
 But to understand what’s “really happening,” it’s worth analyzing the principal components of the toolkit:

 - Emulated Java Runtime Environment